 3. Break up the print mixing with a solid color.
 I added a white denim jacket for the cold indoor AC when I wore this outfit.
 You could mix a print jacket with a print bottom and break it up with a solid top.

 4. Treat some prints as neutrals- glen plaid and houndstooth can generally be treated as if they are neutrals and mixed with any print you like.
-I mixed stripes with glen plaid here.
+I mix stripes with glen plaid.
 The plaid is so subtle it’s like wearing plain grey pants.

 5. Know which patterns and prints mix well.
 Here are five that work well together.